redsach/redsach.github.io/_pages/research.md

 Detecting Earthquake Damage From Space
 ------
-* Earthquake induced building damage can cost lives and cause financial turmoil
+* Earthquake induced building damage can cost lives and harm economies
-* We used airborne LiDAR and spaceborne radar to detect and analysis such damage
+* We used airborne LiDAR and spaceborne radar to detect and analyse such damage
-* The project was collaboration between the University of Bath, TU Delft and NASA JPL
+* This project was a collaboration between the University of Bath, TU Delft, and NASA JPL

 <br/>
 <br/>